Prefer to talk?

 I want to start a business but don't know where to begin

-Don't worry, you're not alone in feeling this way and there are several different ways you can get over this feeling.
+Don't worry; you're not alone in feeling this way, and there are several different ways you can overcome it.

-People that have no idea what to do apart from work for themselves can look at buying into a franchise.
-This allows them to work for themselves but using a recognised brand in order to draw in customers.
+People who have no idea what to do apart from working for themselves can look at buying into a franchise.
+This allows them to work for themselves but use a recognised brand to attract customers.
 The British Franchise Association (bfa) has many useful links and tips if you think that a franchise is the way to go.

 This comes down to one main point; is your idea viable?

-Before you even think of starting your business you need to check the viability of your idea.
-This checks that customers will want to buy from you at the prices you need to charge in order to make a profit from the items.
+Before you even think of starting your business, you need to check the viability of your idea.
+This checks that customers will want to buy from you at the prices you need to charge so you can make a profit from the items.

 Now work out a business plan.
-By having your plan in place before you start trading you can look at the ideas your business in based around and change anything you don't like the look of before you start trading.
+By having your plan in place before you start trading, you can look at the ideas your business is based on and change anything you don't like the look of before you start trading.
 This means you don't waste time, effort and money on an idea you could have just not started with.
 This can improve the chances of success with your business.

 So what can you do if you're lacking?
-There are several options, such as, you could start a partnership where each person brings their own different skillset into the business.
-Alternatively, you could look at training in order to gain the knowledge yourself.
+There are several options, such as starting a partnership where each person brings their own unique skills into the business.
+Alternatively, you could look at training to gain the knowledge yourself.
 There are plenty of resources out there if you know where to look - this link from the Start Up Donut has several useful links on it highlighting where you can seek help.

 I'm still unsure